maireadwhite/Quiz-App/Readme.md

 Adding new features or fixing bugs
 -Lost question, It was showing and Last change I made before I noticed was modifying container.
 -Question has come back when adding clear setStatusClass.
 But now all the options have gone.
+- Learning to show and hide elements at the minute It seems like I am mastering hiding more.

 License
 Footer